 The Sense Pro has a rock plate that extends back through the midfoot.
 Protection is excellent, and have had no issues running over roots or pointy granite rocks in them.

-I liked the Sense Pro so much that I decided to buy a pair of the Sense 3 Ultras as well, if for no other reason than to figure out how the shoes differ and to see if the Ultras might be another option for VT.
+I liked the Sense Pro so much that I decided to buy a pair of the Sense 3 Ultras as well, if for no other reason than to figure out how the shoes differ.
 I’ve not yet run in the Sense 3 Ultra, only worn them around a bit and did a 4 mile hike in them.

 The shoes are pretty similar, differing mainly in weight (Sense 3 Ultra is about 1.5 oz lighter), stack height (Sense Ultra drops 3mm from the heel and forefoot heights), and price (the Ultra costs $30 more).
 The Sense Ultra also feels just a tad snugger, has a thinner insole, is less padded around the ankle collar, and the lace rows are more widely separated – see photo to the left.